 Logical addresses are created and used by network layer protocol such as IP or IPx.

 Network layer is responsible to identify the host by using the IP addresses and deliver the data packet from one host to another host on different networks.

 For example: On a network computer (A1) wants to transfer the data to the computer (B1) on another network.
 The network layer uses the IP addresses to find each host on networks.

 To identify each device on every network, the network layer use logical addressing called IP addresses.
 Every device on a network has a unique IP address.

 As you know, there are two types of addressing, Logical Addressing and physical addressing.
 The physical addressing implemented by the data link layer handles the addressing problems locally on the local network.
 But if a packet passes the network boundary, then we need another addressing system (logical addressing) to help distinguish the source and destination system.

-Logical addresses are the IP addresses contain two types of information, network id and host id.
+Logical addresses are the IP addresses containing two types of information, network id, and host id.
 Network id helps to identify the particular network, and there can be multiple hosts on a network so the host id helps to identify the particular host on the network.

 Network Layer is also responsible for routing the data packet from the source-to-destination device.

 Routing is a method of moving data packets from source to destination and it is based on logical addresses (IP addresses).
 It is a process of selecting the best logical path on networks from source to destination.

 - Transporting the packets through internetworking.